twilio-professional-services/flex-preview-dialer/README.md

 # Flex Preview Dialer Plugin

 This plugin is meant to be a Preview Dialer that receives a CSV file and send tasks to agents right away or in a period of time previously scheduled.
-When the task is accepted by the agent, the outbound call is done automatically.
+When the task is accepted by the agent, the outbound call is made automatically.

 ## Flex plugin